vlgutv22/f3-skeleton/README.md

 # Installation

-Installing is simple and really straight forward:
+Installing is simple and really straight forward (all commands should be performed in project's root directory):

 - run "composer update"
 - Configure application settings in config.ini
+- run "cp -rpv vendor/maximebf/ public/vendor/" to get phpdebugbar working

 # Contributing